Knoxville Tub to Shower Conversions

 Does Medicare pay for bathroom grab bar installation?

-Even when a safety item is medically justified, installation labor is often treated differently from the equipment itself and may not be covered.
+Short answer: Even when a safety item is medically justified, installation labor is often treated differently from the equipment itself.
+Homeowners should verify whether the plan covers only the item, the installation, or neither.

 Can Medicare pay for a curbless shower?